 - 5 Oreos, crushed

 - Preheat the oven 325 degrees and line a 12-count muffin pan with cupcake liners.
 Set aside.

-- Oreo Cookie Crust: Place the Oreos into a food processor or blender and pulse until fine crumbs.
+- Place the Oreos into a food processor or blender and pulse until fine crumbs.
 Pour the Oreo crumbs into a medium-sized mixing bowl and add the melted butter and vanilla extract.
 Mix together.

-- Cheesecake Filling: In the bowl of an electric stand mixer using the paddle attachment (or you can use a handheld mixer in a large mixing bowl), cream together the cream cheese and sugar on medium-high speed until smooth (about 1-2 minutes).
+- In the bowl of an electric stand mixer using the paddle attachment, cream together the cream cheese and sugar on high speed until smooth (about 1-2 minutes).
 Scrape the sides of the bowl a few times during this process.

-- Use a cookie scoop (I used my 1.5 tbsp) to evenly distribute the cheesecake filling over the top of the crust.
+- Use a cookie scoop (I used my 1.5 tablespoon) to evenly distribute the cheesecake filling over the top of the crust.
 Use your finger to smooth out the batter.
-Bake at 325 degrees for 15-17 minutes, or until the tops of the cheesecakes are set (if the cheesecakes jiggle when shaken, they're not done yet).
+Bake at 325 degrees for 15-18 minutes, or until the tops of the cheesecakes are set (if the cheesecakes jiggle when shaken, they're not done yet).